unraid/docs/docs/unraid-os/system-administration/advanced-tools/command-line-interface.md

 This command displays filesystem disk space usage.

 <details>
-<summary>View df usage</summary>
+<summary><strong>View df usage</strong> - Click to expand/collapse</summary>

 ```bash
 df -h
 ```

 This command displays the used and available space on all mounted file systems.
 It’s convenient for checking `/var/log` (which utilizes RAM-based logging) in Unraid.
+For more information on [system logging](../../troubleshooting/diagnostics/capture-diagnostics-and-logs.md).

 </details>